MultiSafepay/docs/content/api/orders/generate-payment-link.md

 {{< /code-block >}}

 {{< description >}}
-## Generate payment links
+### Generate payment links

-Generate a payment link.
+Generate a payment link to send to a customer.
 Your MultiSafepay account creates a unique transaction to match to the payment.

 **Parameters**